jpmevi/NESTJS_MICROSERVICE_BOILERPLATE/README.md

 $ git push origin --tags
 ```

-And this will try to deploy the latest changes in the develop environment in AWS ECS
+And this will try to deploy the latest changes in the development environment in AWS ECS

 ## Test